The Three Card System

 This system came from dealing with one specific pain point over and over again: replacing a card and then dealing with everything that breaks afterward.

-When a card gets replaced, subscriptions fail, services get interrupted, and you have to go update your card information everywhere.
-The worst part is that you don’t remember all the places the old card was used, so you end up fixing things reactively.
+When a card gets replaced, subscriptions fail, services get interrupted, and I have to update my card information everywhere.
+The worst part is that I don’t remember all the places the old card was used, so I end up fixing problems after they appear.
+Which is a great way to spend your time, obviously.

-On top of that, you have to remember which card each merchant was tied to, which turns the whole thing into a system that depends on memory—and that’s where it fails.
+On top of that, I have to remember which card each merchant was tied to.
+At that point, the system depends on memory—and that’s where it fails.
+Because memory is unreliable.
+Especially when you don’t care.

 So instead of trying to manage that complexity, I removed it.
 I designed a system where one card is never exposed, one card is used safely for almost everything, and one card is allowed to fail without causing problems.